-To resolve whether this inconsistency is a statistical fluctuation or a physical effect beyond the standard neutrino oscillation framework, requires further measurements.
+Determining whether this inconsistency is a statistical fluctuation or a physical effect beyond the standard neutrino oscillation framework requires further measurements.
 The Jiangmen Underground Neutrino Observatory (JUNO), a 20 kt multi-purpose underground liquid scintillator (LS) detector, can measure $\Delta m{21}^2$ to an unprecedented sub-percent level using reactor antineutrinos [22].
-Measurements of B solar neutrinos will also benefit primarily due to the large target mass, which affords excellent self-shielding and comparable statistics to Super-K. A preliminary discussion of the radioactivity requirements and the cosmogenic isotope background can be found in the JUNO Yellow Book [22].
-In this paper we present a more comprehensive study with the following updates.
-The cosmogenic isotopes are better suppressed with improved veto strategies.
-The analysis threshold on the recoil electrons can be lowered to 2 MeV assuming an achievable intrinsic radioactivity ground level, which compares favourably with the current world-best 3 MeV threshold in Borexino [23].
-The lower threshold leads to larger signal statistics and a more sensitive examination on the spectrum distortion of recoil electrons.
-New measurement of non-zero signal rate variation versus the solar zenith angle (Day-Night asymmetry) is also expected.
-After combining with the $^8B$ neutrino flux from the SNO NC measurement, the $\Delta m{21}^2$ precision is expected to be similar to the current global fitting results [24].
-This paper has the following structure: Sec.
-2 presents the expected $^8B$ neutrino signals in the JUNO detector.
-Section 3 describes the background budget, including the internal and external natural radioactivity, and the cosmogenic isotopes.
-Section 4 summarizes the results of sensitivity studies.
+Measurements of B solar neutrinos will also benefit, primarily because of the large target mass, which affords excellent self-shielding and comparable statistics to Super-K. A preliminary discussion of the radioactivity requirements and the cosmogenic isotope background can be found in the JUNO Yellow Book [22].
+In this paper, we present a more comprehensive study with the following updates.
+The cosmogenic isotopes are better suppressed, with improved veto strategies.
+The analysis threshold for the recoil electrons can be decreased to 2 MeV, assuming an achievable intrinsic radioactivity background level, which compares favorably with the current world-best 3 MeV threshold at Borexino [23].
+The lower threshold leads to larger signal statistics and a more sensitive examination of the spectrum distortion of recoil electrons.
+New measurement of the non-zero signal rate variation versus the solar zenith angle (Day-Night asymmetry) is also expected.
+After combining with the B neutrino flux from the SNO NC measurement, the $\Delta m{21}^2$ precision is expected to be similar to the current global fitting results [24].
+This paper has the following structure.
+Sec.
+II presents the expected B neutrino signals in the JUNO detector.
+Sec.
+III describes the background budget, including the internal and external natural radioactivity, and the cosmogenic isotopes.
+Sec.
+IV summarizes the results of sensitivity studies.